ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

       * **Method**: The HTTP method used for the action (e.g., GET, POST, PUT, DELETE).
       * **Path**: The endpoint path for the action.
 6. Setting Authentication: Configure the authentication method required for your OpenAPI:
       * **Authentication**: Choose the appropriate authentication method for your API from the dropdown menu.
-Options may include None, API Key, Token, OAuth2, etc., depending on your API's requirements.
+Options may include None, API Key, Token, OAuth, etc., depending on your API's requirements.
 7. Click the **arrow** icon next to the **New Open API tool** to complete the setup and move back to the main menu of Agent configuration.

 ![Agent-OpenAPI_Tool](<../img/Agent-OpenAPI_Tool.png>)